Overview

 The inquiry will examine the response to and impact of the Covid-19 pandemic across the UK, aiming to learn lessons so that the UK is better prepared for any future pandemics.
 It covers the whole of the UK, although Scotland is also carrying out its own, separate inquiry.

 As core participants, BASW can suggest questions, make opening and closing statements, and recommendations to the inquiry with a focus on social work specific issues.
-Preliminary hearings for module six will take place in July 2025, with module eight expected to happen later this year.
+Public Hearings for module six took place in July 2025, with module eight currently underway.

 Evidence

-BASW Chief Executive, Dr Ruth Allen gave evidence at the Public Hearing on Module 6 in July 2025.
-You can watch her full evidence session on the Covid Inquiry YouTube channel.
+Then BASW Chief Executive, Dr Ruth Allen gave evidence at the Public Hearing on Module 6, which focused on adult social care, in July 2025.

 We've also produced a summary of the session, which covered issues such as access to PPE and testing for social workers, availability of social work specific national guidance, the scandal of ‘do not resuscitate’ notices being given to covid patients, decisions around hospital discharge, and the impact of the pandemic on the social work workforce.